rails/rails/guides/source/upgrading_ruby_on_rails.md

 ### Bootsnap

 Rails 5.2 adds bootsnap gem in the [newly generated app's Gemfile](https://github.com/rails/rails/pull/29313).
-The `app:update` task sets it up in `boot.rb`.
+The `app:update` command sets it up in `boot.rb`.
 If you want to use it, then add it in the Gemfile, otherwise change the `boot.rb` to not use bootsnap.

 ### Expiry in signed or encrypted cookie is now embedded in the cookies values